rmziolek/pySoftWhere/README.rst

 pySoftWhere:  Automated Interface Analysis of Soft Matter Nanostructures
 =========================================================================

 **pySoftWhere** is a Python library for analyzing interfaces of soft matter nanostructures, such as *micelles, nanoparticles, monolayers, and polymer films*.
+N.B.: This project is still in development!

 Using pySoftWhere
 -----------------